-Manufacturing drugs or cultivating marijuana is a serious offense in Virginia.
-Manufacturing or cultivation of drugs is a felony offense that may include mandatory jail time, serious fines, and the collateral consequences of a felony drug conviction.
+Distributing, manufacturing drugs or cultivating drugs is a serious offense in Virginia.
+Distribution of drugs and possession with the intent to distribute drugs is a felony offense for cases involving many schedule 1 or 2 substances, the penalties for which may include mandatory jail time, and serious fines.
 However, there may be a number of possible defenses to have the charges reduced or dropped entirely.

 Under Virginia Code § 18.2-248, “it shall be unlawful for any person to manufacture, sell, give, distribute, or possess with intent to manufacture, sell, give or distribute a controlled substance or an imitation controlled substance.”

-Drug manufacturing penalties depend, in part, on the substance involved.
-However, even manufacturing an imitation controlled substance is still a criminal offense.
+Penalties for drug distribution depend, in part, on the substance involved.
+However, even distributing an imitation controlled substance is a criminal offense.
 Penalties are also based on the amount of drugs involved.
 Generally, possession of larger amounts of drugs results in higher penalties.

 - 100 grams or more of a mixture or substance containing a detectable amount of heroin;